-Reactions to events:
+There are the following reactions to events:

 - no reaction;

 - port down;

-- log events to syslog and network security log;
+- · log events to syslog and network security log;

 - log and port down.

-Commutation table in a virtual switch can be formed in one of three ways:
+The commutation table in a virtual switch can be formed in one of three ways:

 - dynamic learning the table containing MAC addresses is filled automatically (dynamic addresses); - dynamic learning is disabled host MAC addresses are assigned to the ports of a virtual switch manually by the administrator (static addresses); - Sticky learning mode dynamic MAC addresses are assigned to a virtual switch as static ones.